Adapting Dijkstra for Buffers and Unlimited Transfers: Experiments

-Table~\ref{tab:ttn_comparison} compares TTN variants against TD-Dijkstra Classic on the London network.
-All TTN variants are substantially slower than the classic approach: 28--90\% slower with Core-CH and 38--142\% slower with Bucket-CH.
-TTN-BST performs worst, more than doubling query time with Bucket-CH.
-We attribute this to two factors: contiguous \texttt{std::vector} storage already provides excellent cache locality for per-edge binary searches, and the auxiliary data structures required by TTN (cascading pointers, combined trees) introduce additional memory indirection that outweighs the reduction in search operations.

-Note that TD-Dijkstra and TTN variants cannot be applied to networks with buffer times, as they rely on dominated connection filtering which fails in that setting.
+Table~\ref{tab:ttn_comparison} compares TTN variants against TD-Dijkstra on London.
+All six are slower than the per-edge baseline---28--90\% with Core-CH and 38--142\% with Bucket-CH.
+TTN-BST more than doubles query time with Bucket-CH.
+Two factors explain this: contiguous \texttt{std::vector} storage already provides excellent cache locality for sequential binary searches, and the auxiliary structures required by TTN (cascading pointers, combined trees) introduce indirection that outweighs the reduction in search count.
+TTN cannot be applied on Switzerland, since it inherits TD-Dijkstra's reliance on dominated connection filtering, which is unsound with buffer times.